 More importantly, there is the matter of survival, which could hinge on a man’s ability to control his sexual drive.

-Akira Ikoma, editor of a guide to men’s entertainment called Ore no Tabi (My Trip), tells Tokyo Sports: “At a soapland (erotic bathhouse) in Chiba, customers and staff members rushed out of the building, many of them still wrapped in bath towels.”
+Akira Ikoma, editor of a guide to men’s entertainment called Ore no Tabi (My Journey), tells Tokyo Sports: “At a soapland (erotic bathhouse) in Chiba, customers and staff members rushed out of the building, many of them still wrapped in bath towels.”

 When the aftershocks had settled, the working girls were afraid to return to their jobs, but the male patrons wished to re-enter, so to speak.